Gnome (Dungeons & Dragons): Society

-Gnome society had changed greatly over the different editions of Dungeons & Dragons.
+Gnome society has been modified greatly throughout the different editions of Dungeons & Dragons.
 In the first edition, they were portrayed as intensely curious and intellectual, keeping in theme with their spell-casting niche, with an interest in gemstones.
-They typically lived in hills, and acted as intermediaries between dwarves, elves, and halflings.
+They typically lived in hills and acted as intermediaries between dwarves, elves, and halflings.

 In the second edition, gnomes received further background.
 According to The Complete Book of Gnomes and Halflings, gnomes have an intricate society based on their love of all kinds of arts, pranks, and their long lives.
 Their society is based on art; all gnomes must take up some form of art whether music, painting, cooking, building, or any other form that is considered creative by the time they come of age.

 Gnomes are naturally friendly, highly social and fun loving people.
 They are respected by elves for their communion with nature and knowledge of arcane magic, admired by halflings for their humor, and sought out by dwarves for their gemcutting skills.
+Kobolds hate gnomes due to antagonistic involvement of their deities in the past.